-1 A question on the rigidity of polyhedra
+1. A question on the rigidity of polyhedra

 A question.

 The rigidity of Euclidean polyhedra has a long and interesting history.
-Legendre [LegII] and Cauchy [Cau13] proved that convex polyhedra are rigid: if there is a continuous map between the surfaces of two convex polyhedra that is a congruence when restricted to each face, then the map is a congruence between the polyhedra (see [Sab04]).
-However the rigidity of non-convex polyhedra remained an open question until the first example of flexible (non-convex) polyhedra were discovered [Con77].
+Legendre [8] and Cauchy [2] proved that convex polyhedra are rigid: if there is a continuous map between the surfaces of two convex polyhedra that is a congruence when restricted to each face, then the map is a congruence between the polyhedra (see [9]).
+However, the rigidity of non-convex polyhedra remained an open question until the first example of flexible (non-convex) polyhedra were discovered [3].

-We say that a polyhedral surface is weakly strictly convex if for every vertex $\mathbf{p}i$ there is a (support) plane that intersects the surface at exactly $\mathbf{p}i$ .
-If it is also true that every edge e of the triangulated surface has a (support) plane that intersects the surface at exactly e, we say the surface is strongly strictly convex.
-If there is an edge such that the internal dihedral angle is greater than 180°, we say that edge is a non-convex edge of the surface.
+We say that a polyhedral surface is weakly strictly convex if for every vertex \mathbf{p}i there is a (support) plane that intersects the surface at exactly \mathbf{p}i .
+If it is also true that every edge e of the triangulated surface has a (support) plane that intersects the surface at exactly e, then we say that the surface is strongly strictly convex.
+If there is an edge such that the internal dihedral angle is greater than 180°, then we say that this edge is a non-convex edge of the surface.
+In this paper we use the term weakly convex as meaning weakly strictly convex.

 In addition to being rigid, strongly strictly convex polyhedra with all faces triangles are infinitesimally rigid: there is no non-trivial first-order deformation that is an infinitesimal congruence on each triangular face.
-This point, which was first proved by Dehn [Deh16], is important in Alexandrov's subsequent theory concerning the induced metrics on convex polyhedra (and from there on convex bodies, see [Ale58]).
+This point, which was first proved by Dehn [6], is important in Alexandrov's

+0195-6698/\$ - see front matter 0 2009 Elsevier Ltd. All rights reserved. doi:10.1016/j.ejc.2009.09.006 subsequent theory concerning the induced metrics on convex polyhedra (and from there on convex bodies, see [1]).
 Alexandrov also showed that Dehn's Theorem can be extended to the case when the polyhedral surface is weakly strictly convex, as well as being convex.
 In other words, vertices of the subdivision can only be vertices of the convex set, and they cannot appear in the interior of faces, for example.
 If vertices of a convex polyhedral surface do lie in the interior of a face, then the surface is rigid, but not infinitesimally rigid.
 This shows that the underlying framework is what determines infinitesimal rigidity, rather than simply the surface as a space.